 Spatial File Browsing via Device Connect

-Apple Vision Pro has a full visionOS Safari browser with spatial window management.
-That means Device Connect — AnExplorer's built-in browser-based file server — works on Apple Vision Pro today, without a dedicated visionOS app.
+Apple Vision Pro has a full Safari browser with spatial window management.
+That means Device Connect — AnExplorer's built-in browser-based file server — works on Apple Vision Pro today, without a dedicated Apple Vision Pro app.

-When you open Device Connect in visionOS Safari, the Android file browser appears as a spatial window in your immersive environment.
+When you open Device Connect in Safari on Apple Vision Pro, the Android file browser appears as a spatial window in your immersive environment.
 You can size it, position it anywhere in your field of view, and interact with it through eye tracking and hand gestures.
 Your Android phone's entire storage — local folders, SD card, USB OTG drives, and cloud-connected storage — is accessible from the spatial browser window.

 This is the most visually distinct way to use Device Connect, and it is possible right now on any Apple Vision Pro on the same Wi-Fi network as your Android phone.